-Welcome to the Youth and Family Services Department.
-As with all Elk Grove Township Departments, the Youth Services Department is committed to efficiently and professionally meeting targeted needs of Township residents.
-The Youth Services Department provides sliding fee based counseling services to Township youth and their families, while also offering “life skills” building groups through its Challenge Program.
+Welcome to the Adult & Family Counseling and Youth Services Department web page.
+As with all Elk Grove Township Departments, these two departments are committed to efficiently and professionally meeting targeted needs of Township residents.
+The Adult & Family Counseling Department provides sliding fee based counseling services to Township youth and their families, while the Youth Services Department offers “life skills” building groups through its Challenge Program.

 To inquire about these services, call 847-981-0373 or visit the links below for further information.